-The bill amends the existing law regarding state employee health benefits by updating the contribution percentages for group insurance.
-Specifically, it establishes that effective July 1, 2025, the state or any of its executive, judicial, or legislative departments will contribute up to eighty percent of the cost of insurance for employees, regardless of their salary bracket.
-This replaces the previous structure that had different contribution percentages based on salary ranges, which included contributions of up to sixty percent for employees earning $40,000 or more.
-Additionally, the bill introduces provisions for the Secretary of Health Care Authority to utilize funds from the Health Care Affordability Fund to reduce or eliminate premiums for certain government employees.
+The bill amends existing laws regarding state employee health benefits, specifically adjusting the contribution percentages for group insurance.
+It establishes that starting July 1, 2025, the state will contribute eighty percent of the cost of insurance for employees in executive, judicial, or legislative departments.
+Additionally, the bill authorizes the Secretary of Health Care Authority to utilize funds from the Health Care Affordability Fund to reduce or eliminate premiums for certain government employees, thereby enhancing the affordability of health benefits for those eligible.

 Statutes affected: introduced version: 10-7-4, 59A-23F-11